National Greyhound Adoption Program

 First, don't let it happen!

-If you do not have a vet available, and have people at home that can help, you can continue this treatment at home.
-While the process of cooling down continues, be sure to take the dogs temperature about every 15 minutes.
+If you do not have a vet available, and have people at home that can help, you can perform this procedure at home.
+While the process of cooling down continues, be sure to take the dog's temperature about every 15 minutes.
 Use Vaseline to lubricate the thermometer before you insert it in the rectum.
 Often it may take an hour to get your dogs temperature in the normal range of 101.5.
-It may shiver but that is irrelevant.
-We have personally never seen a dog go into shock from this procedure and the alternative is that it may die.
+Your dog may shiver but that is normal.
+We have personally never seen a dog go into shock from this cooling procedure and the alternative is that it may die.
+You may get to a point when your dogs temperature begins creeping below the normal range in which case you take off the cold towels and replace them with dry towels whilst continuing to monitor the temperature.
+You will need to continuously monitor the temperature until the dog is stable.

-Planning ahead is of the utmost importance.
-If you think about it now and do nothing, you may be ill-equipped for the emergency!
-A few years ago, when there was a scare of influenza and people were told to store food in case they could not go out, we did.
-Of course, I now have some 2-year-old canned chicken and peanut butter in the basement, but it's a small price to pay to be prepared.
-You can put all items you need in a plastic tub, cover it and have everything ready just in case.
-You may even be able to help a neighbor out if they need help.
+Planning ahead for heatstroke is of the utmost importance.
+If you think about it now and do nothing, you may be ill-equipped for the emergency.
+Several years ago, during an influenza scare, people were directed to store food and water in the event that they could not go out.
+I now have some 2-year-old canned chicken and peanut butter in the basement, but it's a small price to pay to be prepared.

 Have a safe and happy summer!